 HTC Sense 5 wallpapers, wallpapers, 18 gorgeous wallpapers!
 Who wants them?
 Do you want one?
 And you?
 Wallpapers for everybody!

 Thanks to some quick thinking of an enterprising xda-developers forum member loan92, who used his charm and boyish good looks to distract HTC employees from his sneaky actions at an event in Italy, we have eighteen beautiful wallpapers the company bundled with the upcoming One flagship.

 For your convenience, I've mirrored them to an imgur gallery where they can be viewed using the widget below.
-If you just want all of them, as a zip archive, proceed to our mirror or hit up the source link.

 Update: After reaching out to HTC, we've confirmed that the statement on Facebook does in fact mean that the mentioned devices - the HTC One X, X+, S, and Butterfly - will be receiving Sense 5 in a future software update.
 Some features of Sense 5, though, will not be included, as they depend on specific hardware found in the HTC One.

 There's good news out of Facebook tonight, at least if you don't intend to upgrade to HTC's latest and greatest hardware.